-It’s important to remember that before this age, most kids won’t be able to understand the difference in letters, so try not to get frustrated if it seems like your child can’t grasp the concept right away!
+Jan 15, 2022 When teaching the alphabet, it’s important to remember that before this age, most kids won’t be able to understand the difference in letters, so try not to get frustrated if it seems like your child can’t grasp the concept right away!

 So why that letter order?
 Being a speech therapist in a school district and also through working with Early Intervention clients, I’ve seen several different phonics programs.
 This order is specific to the Jolly Phonics Program, although most programs are very similar.

-Introducing the letters and letting little ones begin to make words almost right away creates a huge sense of pride.
-And since you waited to introduce the letters (you did wait, right?) they are absolutely ready and will be catching on right away, grasping those letter names and sounds easily.
+Introducing letters and letting little ones begin to make words almost right away creates a huge sense of pride.
+And since you waited to introduce the letters (you did wait, right?), they are absolutely ready and will catch on right away, grasping those letter names and sounds easily.

 Here are some great resources for you to use when trying to teach your toddler their alphabet.